 Classical Access (created in 1994) brings the Diller-Quaile String Quartet to the LEAAF after-school center in Harlem, Central Park East II School (CPE II), the Lillian Weber Dual Language School for Environmental Arts (P.S.
 84), and to three New York Public Libraries in the Bronx and Harlem as a part of their Family Concert Series.
 Designed as an introduction to chamber music for groups of children, these residencies are a series of informal, hands-on presentations at each institution.

-The Diller-Quaile/Burden Center for the Aging Partnership (formed in 2000) provides older adults with opportunities for growth and personal fulfillment through music.
-The School leads a weekly singing group for the Carter Burden Luncheon Club and Senior Program where participants are taught to read rhythmic and melodic notation, as well as to gain an appreciation and knowledge of vocal repertoire.
+The Senior Centers Partnership (formed in 2000) provides older adults with opportunities for growth and personal fulfillment through music.
+The School leads a weekly singing group for the Carter Burden Luncheon Club and Senior Program, and the Diller-Quaile String Quartet performs chamber music concerts at the W. 74th Street Senior Home.

-Through the Diller-Quaile/Mount Sinai Hospital Program (begun in 2003), the School’s resident flute and guitar ensemble, Arc Duo, shares music with the patients, staff, and visitors at Mount Sinai Medical Center.
-These concerts take place in the surgical registration and waiting area where the music is appreciated by patients, staff, and visitors, including those who happen to be passing by, or those who are drawn to the healing music of flute and guitar.
+Through the Diller-Quaile/Mount Sinai Hospital Program (begun in 2003), the School’s resident flute and guitar ensemble, Arc Duo, shares music with the patients, medical staff, and visitors at Mount Sinai Medical Center.
+These concerts take place in the surgical registration and waiting area where the music is appreciated by the Hospital’s visitors, including those who happen to be passing by, or those who are drawn to the healing music of flute and guitar.

 In keeping with its mission and its belief that music is in everyone and for everyone, Diller-Quaile is strongly committed to providing need-based financial assistance through its Scholarship Fund.